Get free access to

-By the amendment to Act no. 442/2012 Coll. on international assistance and cooperation in tax administration, Slovakia has implemented Council Directive (EU) 2018/822 of May 25, 2018 amending Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements, known as DAC6.
+By the amendment to Act no. 442/2012 Coll. on international assistance and cooperation in tax administration, DAC6 in Slovakia has been implemented, which is also known as the Council Directive (EU) 2018/822 of May 25, 2018 amending Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements.
 Below, we present you a brief overview of obligations that arise from this legislation and that can impose a reporting obligation to a tax subject, natural and legal person.

 The subject to the reporting shall be arrangements of potentially aggressive cross-border tax planning.
 The introduction of this reporting obligation aims to strengthen tax transparency, prevent tax avoidance and tax evasion.